brotherlogic/gobuildslave/README.md

 Builds go code for you.
-Wooo.
+Wooohooo.